brijlnt/openai-sql/README.md

 1. Sign up for OpenAI if you haven't done so already and generate an API key.

-2. Go to azure portal, locate the function app and update the applicaton settings `OPEN_AI_API_KEY` with the value of the key.
+2. Go to azure portal, locate the function app and update the applicaton settings - `OPEN_AI_API_KEY` with the value of the key.

-### Modify PostgresSQL Server network settings
+### Modify PostgreSQL Server network settings
-Go to azure portal, locate postgresSQL server resource and make following changes to network settings.
+Go to azure portal, locate PostgreSQL server resource and make following changes to network settings.

 1. Turn on _Allow public access from any Azure service within Azure to this server_